draik/SysAdminTools/drive_health/README.md

 ---
 The all_selftests() function returns None because the print statement is
 contained within the function, providing nothing back to the call itself.
-For this reason, there isn't a notification option set for the '-c' option.
+For this reason, there isn't a notification option set for the '-r' option.

 This tool **MUST** be used with sudo, in order to get drive data.